OUR STAFF

 Brad Eggebraaten

-Brad Eggebraaten is the director of the ATI-Greenville Therapy Residency/Fellowship Programs in Greenville, South Carolina.
-He has been a practicing clinician for 30 years in the area of “Sports Medicine” as both a physical therapist and a certified athletic trainer.
-Brad has served as an American Red Cross instructor for eight years.
+Brad Eggebraaten is the director of the ATI Physical Therapy Sports Residency/Fellowship Programs.
+He has been a practicing clinician for more than 30 years in the area of “Sports Medicine” as both a physical therapist and a certified athletic trainer.
+Brad has served as an emergent care instructor for more than 10 years for both the American Red Cross and Cogent Steps.

 Donna Merkel